Can Error Mitigation Improve Trainability of Noisy Variational Quantum Algorithms?: Introduction

 However, new challenges have recently been discovered for this approach~\cite{wang2020noise, franca2020limitations}.
 It is now recognized that noise impacts the trainability of VQAs, that is, the ability of the classical optimizer to find the global cost minimum.
 For ansatzes (i.e., parameterized quantum circuits) with depth linear or superlinear in the number of qubits and local Pauli noise, the cost function landscape exponentially flattens, leading to an exponentially vanishing cost gradient, a phenomenon known as Noise-Induced Barren Plateaus (NIBPs)~\cite{wang2020noise}.
 Thus, noise impedes the training process of VQAs, as in such a setting one requires an exponential number of shots per optimization step to resolve the cost landscape against finite sampling noise.
 As with other barren plateau effects~\cite{mcclean2018barren,cerezo2021cost}, this exponential scaling does not only arise for gradient-based optimizers but also impacts gradient-free methods~\cite{arrasmith2020effect} and optimizers that use higher-order derivatives~\cite{cerezo2020impact}.
 NIBPs represent a serious issue for VQA scalability, and could ultimately be a roadblock for near-term quantum advantage.
 It is therefore crucial to investigate potential methods to mitigate them.

 Given the great success of EM methods in suppressing error in observable expectation values, it is natural to ask whether EM methods could address NIBPs.
 More generally, one could simply ask: does it help to use error mitigation during the training process for VQAs?
 This question is precisely the topic of our article.
 We remark that error mitigation has been successfully implemented during the VQA training process for a small-scale problem~\cite{kandala2018error}.
 However, it is an open question as to whether or not EM can resolve large-scale trainability issues associated with cost concentration.
-This is due to the fact that even though EM can reverse the concentration of cost values, it also increases the stochastic uncertainty in the mitigated quantities.
-As summarized in Figure~\ref{fig:paper-summary}, this is a trade-off that should be carefully considered.
-Thus, it is a non-trivial question as to whether or not EM improves the \emph{resolvability} of cost function values which is a key factor in determining the trainability of the landscape.
+This is due to the fact that even

+though EM can reverse the concentration of cost values, it also increases the statistical uncertainty in the mitigated quantities, as summarized in Figure~\ref{fig:paper-summary}. { If the statistical uncertainty increases too quickly, then error mitigation may make it harder to find cost minimizing directions, or reliably compare relative magnitudes of cost values, which are the key tasks in order to reliably train on a cost landscape.
+Centrally, it is a non-trivial question as to whether or not EM improves the \textit{resolvability} of cost function values.
+To be clear, we are not solely quantifying the effectiveness of error mitigation in reconstructing the cost landscape given unbounded samples, which is a central question widely studied in the literature.
+Rather, viewing NIBPs as an exponential sample issue, in this work we compare the sample efficiency of extracting information needed for optimization over the cost landscape using error mitigation versus not using error mitigation at all.}

 In this work, we investigate the effects of error mitigation on the resolvability of the cost function landscape.
-First, we consider a broad class of error mitigation protocols and show that, under the class of local depolarizing noise that is known to cause NIBPs, in order to reverse exponential cost concentration any such protocol needs to spend resources (e.g., shot resources or number of state copies) scaling at least exponentially in the number of qubits.
+First, we consider a broad class of error mitigation protocols and show that, under the class of local Pauli noise that is known to cause NIBPs, in order to reverse exponential cost concentration any such protocol needs to spend resources (e.g., shot resources or number of state copies) scaling at least exponentially in the number of qubits.
 This suggests that NIBPs are a serious scaling issue that cannot be simply resolved with error mitigation.